arroygit/website_trial/_pages/openings.md

 ### Internship and Research Experience at APIC Lab
 We are happy to host students in our lab over the summer (May – July).
-Applications should ideally be submitted via the CeNSE summer internship program.
-Details can be found in [here](https://www.cense.iisc.ac.in/ReserachExperienceProgram/).
+Applications should ideally be submitted via the CeNSE summer internship program where selections are based on the CeNSE summer/winter school program.
+Details can be found in [here](https://www.cense.iisc.ac.in/outreach/#summer-internship).

 We can also host motivated students under the CeNSE research experience program.
 Details can be found in [here](https://www.cense.iisc.ac.in/ReserachExperienceProgram/)